Scripture Passage: Romans 4:1

-This grace is also the good news that David described: “Blessed are those whose lawless deeds are forgiven, and whose sins are covered; blessed is the man to whom the Lord shall not impute sin” (Romans 4:7-8).
+“Blessed are those whose lawless deeds are forgiven, and whose sins are covered; blessed is the man to whom the Lord shall not impute sin” (Romans 4:7-8).

 If Abraham would be considered the greatest of saints, David would be the greatest of sinners.
 David had committed adultery and then murder as a means of covering up his sins.
 But God brought him to a place of repentance; David learned that through God’s grace, his iniquity was forgiven, his sins were covered, and God would not charge him for his sin.

 Adrian Rogers says, “God does not overlook sin, God Himself pays the price of that sin; that’s what Jesus did on that cross.”

 What Abraham discovered and David described is what the Apostle Paul proclaimed to everyone, the Jews and the Gentiles.
 He confirmed that this grace doesn’t come by ritual; rather it is received by God alone, upon salvation, as we receive His Holy Spirit.

 Have you experienced God’s amazing grace in your own life?
 Remember, Adrian Rogers says, “Faith believes God, not for what God has done, but for who God is.”